timamero/react-nodejs-video-chat/README.md

 *What was your process for completing this project?*

-I used a kan ban board and created user stories to plan and visualize the tasks to create the application.
+I used a kanban board for creating user stories and keeping track of bugs.

 ### Challenges